Codepath-Group-Project-Fall21/Group-Milestone/README.md

 ## Overview
 ### Description
 [Description of your app]
 An app that allows users to browse video games that are popular now and create an account to leave comments on the game page.
-It could be potentially used as an app for making friends with games
+It could be potentially used as an app for making games friends.

 ### App Evaluation
 [Evaluation of your app across the following attributes]